fabio-t/alone-rl/README.md

 ![](screenshots/short.gif)

-A few wolves are chasing rabbits, while pumas manage to bring a buffalo.
+A few wolves are chasing rabbits, while pumas manage to bring a buffalo down.

 ### Original Map